 Other reasons for jaundice in the newborn period are many.
 One common problem in breast feeding mothers is persisting jaundice or jaundice without blood group incompatibilities.
 There appears to be an association with breast feeding and exaggerated jaundice.
 There are certain chemicals produced in breast milk which seem to enhance normal jaundice.
 It is not always clear whether it is the breast milk or some mild dehydration from inadequate breast milk causing the exaggerated jaundice.
 The first treatment is to add extra water after feeding.
 If the jaundice is substantial, the bilirubin is high, and there are no other signs of problems, I might start the baby on formula for one to two days.
 After the bilirubin is lower and in the safe range, I will restart the breast feeding again.
 Mothers should discard the pumped breast milk.

 Jaundice can also be a sign of infection, hormone imbalance, and appear in premature infants with an immature liver.
 Last reviewed 5/7/2010

 Many parents will bring in their older infant, usually 6 to 18 months of age.
 These parents are concerned about their child’s yellow skin.
 When examined closely, these kids have especially yellow soles of their feet, palms of their hands, and general yellowness of the rest of their skin.
 What is missing is yellowness of the whites of the eyes (sclera).
 Further questions turns up a strong emphasis in the diet of yellow vegetables.
 This increased pigmentation is harmless and disappears if there is a change in the diet with a decrease in carrots and squash.

-The above link describes the policy associated with Dr. Simonian's Google Assistant app (bilirubin Guide) he developed to help him determine what values of total bilirubin would be safe to observe in a well or low risk baby, verses the higher risk newborn who is premature or has an infection or other condition that might need further follow up or hospital care.
+The above link describes the policy associated with Dr. Simonian's Google Assistant app (Jaundice Guide) he developed to help him determine what values of total bilirubin would be safe to observe in a well or low risk baby, verses the higher risk newborn who is premature or has an infection or other condition that might need further follow up or hospital care.